symfony-cmf/symfony-cmf-docs/getting-started/simplecms.rst

 Routing
 ~~~~~~~

-The SimpleCMSBundle adds little functionality to the routing part of
-Symfony CMF.
-Instead, it greatly relies on RoutingBundle and its set of
+The SimpleCMSBundle mostly relies on RoutingBundle and its set of
 configurable capabilities to meet its requirements.
 It declares an
-independent ``DynamicRouter``, with its own specific ``RouteProvider``,
+independent ``DynamicRouter`` service, with its own specific ``RouteProvider``,
 ``NestedMatcher``, Enhancers set and other useful services, all of them
 instances of the classes bundled with RoutingBundle.
-This service declaration duplication allows you to reuse the original
-RoutingBundle configuration options to declare another Router, if you
-wish to do so.

 The only exception to this is ``RouteProvider``: the SimpleCMSBundle has its
 own strategy to retrieve ``Route`` instances from persistent storage.
 This is